Mental Health Services

 New Dimensions Tool to help mental health self-care

-An extension of the successful Children’s Dimensions Tool is being built for launch mid-2021.
-The tool will allow adults to rate how they are feeling at any time and receive self-help guidance in the form of a list of local groups, websites, videos, apps and books for their particular challenges eg sleeping, anxiety, debt concerns.
+An extension of the successful Dimensions Tool has been developed and launched.
+The tool allows both adults and children/young people to rate how they are feeling at any time and receive self-help guidance in the form of a list of local groups, websites, videos, apps and books for their particular challenges eg sleeping, anxiety, debt concerns.
 All resources have been validated by clinicians.

 In 2020, our Trust was awarded ‘Veteran Aware’ status from the Veterans Covenant Hospital Alliance (VCHA) for leading the way in improving NHS care for members of the Armed Forces community.

 Following this, a new mental health support service for veterans and their families was launched in January 2021 to complement our existing services.
 The Veterans' Mental Health Midlands High Intensity Service (HIS) delivers an intensive package of support to veterans in crisis and their families.
 This community service works in conjunction with the NHS Veterans' Mental Health Transition, Intervention and Liaison Service (TILS) and the Veterans’ Mental Health Complex Treatment Service (CTS).